chef-boneyard/inspec-aws-old/docs/resources/aws_cloudtrail_trail.md

 ### be_encrypted

-The test will pass if the logs delivered by identified trail is encrypted.
+The test will pass if the logs delivered by the identified trail is encrypted.

     describe aws_cloudtrail_trail('trail-name') do
       it { should be_encrypted }